 For all information regarding the PSC go to 'Premier's Sporting Challenge' in the main menu.

-If you have a suggestion for the content of this FAQ page, or areas of the website that you would like additional support with, please email us using the PROVIDE FEEDBACK button at the bottom of the page - add FAQ to the subject.
+If you have a suggestion for the content of this FAQ page, or areas of the website that you would like additional support with, please email us using the 'Provide Feedback' button at the bottom of the page - subject: PSC FAQ page.